sonofeft/RocketCEA/docs/engine_mr.rst

 The conclusion is that operating at an MR of 6 can add 10 to 15 percent more delta velocity to the stage.
-Note that the stage initial gross mass also increases so that the overall delta velocity benefit to the vehicle will be less that of this upper stage alone.
+Note that the stage initial gross mass also increases so that the overall delta velocity benefit to the vehicle will be less than that of this upper stage alone.

 .. _`engine_mr_loxlh2_link`:

 .. image:: ./_static/example_scripts/rho_veh_LOXLH2.png
-    :width: 80%
+    :width: 99%

 `Click Image to View Fill Size`